Skip to main content

 To be eligible for admission, applicants should be:

-• in-service heads of Patriotic education (including related subject heads) in primary or secondary schools; and
+• in-service heads of patriotic education (including related subject heads) in primary or secondary schools; and

 • recommended by school principals.